Makena-Wambui/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 uniq -c counts the number of occurences of each unique line sort -nr sort the output in reverse numerical order so lines with the most occurences are at the top.

+To display the contents of etc/passwd using read and cut: we use a while loop to read each line from the file.
+Specify space as delimiter in IFS
+Use cut and options -d and f, delimiter ':' and extract fields 1, 3, 6